drvinceknight/pfm/src/chapters/02-algebra/main.md

     4. \\(4 x ^3 + 7x - 24 = 1\\)
 3. Consider the equation: \\(x ^ 2 + 4 - y = \frac{1}{y}\\):
     1. Find the solution to this equation for \\(x\\).
     2. Obtain the specific solution when \\(y = 5\\).
-Do this in two ways: substitute the value in to your equation and substitute the value in to your solution.
+Do this in two ways: subsitute the value in to your equation and substitue the value in to your solution.
 4. Consider the quadratic: \\(f(x)=4x ^ 2 + 16x + 25\\):
   1. Calculate the descriminant of the quadratic equation \\(4x ^ 2 + 16x + 25 =
      0\\).
 What does this tell us about the solutions to the equation?
 What